tr4m0ryp/tr4m0ryp/README.md

 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=YourUsername&layout=compact&theme=radical)

+---

+## 🐛 Worm Game: Eating Apples 🍎

+### Watch the Worm Grow!
 ![GitHub Contribution Snake](https://github.com/YourUsername/YourUsername/blob/output/github-contribution-grid-snake.svg)

 ---

 ## 🍏 Fun Apple Facts

-> Did you know the 🍎 Apple logo is a nod to Alan Turing, the father of computing, who tragically passed away after eating a poisoned apple?
-I honor his legacy by striving to make the world safer and smarter.
+> 🍎 The Apple logo is a subtle nod to Alan Turing, the father of computing, who was inspired by knowledge and tragedy alike.

+> 🍏 Just like coding, growing apples takes patience.
+Did you know an apple tree takes 4–5 years to bear its first fruit?

+> 🍎 There are over 7,500 varieties of apples in the world.
+Similarly, programming languages offer a unique "flavor" for every need.

+> 🍏 Apples have hidden power—apple seeds contain cyanide!
+Handle carefully, just like your most secure code.

 ---